How much is home insurance in Texas?

 How much is flood insurance in Texas?

 The average annual cost of a National Flood Insurance Program (NFIP) policy in Texas is $698 a year.
 You can also buy flood insurance through a private flood insurance company; rates vary.
+A separate flood insurance policy is the only way to cover flood damage.

 What if I have trouble getting home insurance in Texas?